smartyna/entropyes/README.md

 # entropyes
-entropyes repository provides essential entropy toolkit for neural data visualisation in the context of randomness/predictability.
+entropyes repository provides a peak into essential entropy toolset building, for neural data visualisation in the context of randomness/predictability.

 The toolkit, so far, contains a few processing pipelines needed to visualise the sampling bias regularisation output for neural units entropy(different bias-reduction approaches), raw and Poisson-regularised entropy in the context of firing rate and variance, essential spike train statistics, and mutual information computation between different extracellular and ground-truth (patch-clamp or juxtacellular) neural recordings.